ryanneph/SmallSOCC/README.md

 # Getting Started
-Welcome to SOC control, a simple gui for commanding an arduino based linear stepper controller over a serial interface.
+Welcome to SmallSOCC, a simple gui for commanding an arduino based linear stepper hardware over a serial interface.
 ### Dependencies
 Python package dependencies are handled during setup or can be installed manually using `pip install <package-name>`